How Amazon’s quest for more, cheaper products has resulted in a flea market of fakes

 Plenty of customers are shopping for fakes on Amazon.
 Reviews left by consumers sometimes crow about the quality of a knockoff or how much less expensive it is than the real thing.
 Other times, consumers are duped, springing for products they assumed were authentic, only to get items that are sometimes poorly made or dangerous.

 Lawmakers have stepped up criticism of tech giants, including Amazon, in recent months over their inability to control the massive platforms they run.
-Both Facebook and Twitter have been singled out for their use in disinformation campaigns, while Amazon has been criticized for failing to police dangerous goods.
+Both Facebook and Twitter have been noted for their use in disinformation campaigns, while Amazon has been criticized for failing to police dangerous goods.

 Many of the top luxury brands don’t sell products directly to Amazon, so the online retailer counts on third-party merchants to stock and sell the items.
 Amazon has built out a global network of warehouses and incentivized third-party sellers to let it handle shipping to guarantee speedy Prime delivery.
 That also means that counterfeit goods are often brought onto its property, handled by warehouse workers and stocked on the company’s shelves.